louisvno/traks/README.md

 # Traks

-Static blog to show cycling and hiking routes that I've done by plotting gpx data on openstreet maps.
+Static blog to show cycling and hiking routes that I've done by plotting gpx data on openstreet maps using the Leaflet.js library.
 Also includes a script to process and optimize the raw gpx data.
 If you know a bit about Angular you can easily fork this project and add your own gpx data to generate your own blog.

 ## Adding new tracks